vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 - Four data are shown in the table: exchange's name, overall rating, financial reserve and deposit bonuses.

-- The viewers understand straight away the table has the data has been explained in the text just above it.
+- The viewers understand straight away the table has the data has been explained in the section just above it.

 ![Exchanges table](assets/images/exchanges-table.png)